Unified discontinuous Galerkin scheme for a large class of elliptic equations

-These integrals are defined with respect to proper volume $\dif{V}=\sqrt{g}\dif{^dx}=\sqrt{g}\jac\dif{^d\xi}$, where $g$ denotes the metric determinant in the coordinates $\bm{x}$ that the equations~\eqref{eq:fluxform} are formulated in.
+These integrals are defined with respect to proper volume $\dd{V}=\sqrt{g}\dd{^dx}=\sqrt{g}\,\jac\dd{^d\xi}$, where $g$ denotes the metric determinant in the coordinates $\bm{x}$ in which \cref{eq:fluxform} is formulated.
 It refers to the metric that covariant derivatives in the equations are compatible with.
-Note that the basis polynomials are functions of logical coordinates but we abbreviate $\bas_p(\bm{\xi}(\bm{x}))$ with $\bas_p(\bm{x})$.
+Since the basis polynomials, \cref{eq:lagrprod}, are functions of logical coordinates, we abbreviate $\bas_p(\bm{\xi}(\bm{x}))$ with $\bas_p(\bm{x})$ here.

-The terms without derivatives in \cref{eq:dgres_start} are straight-forward to discretize.
-We approximate the field $\dgf$, or similarly $\dgS$, using the expansion in basis functions~\eqref{eq:field_expansion} to find
+The terms without derivatives in \cref{eq:dgres_start} are straightforward to discretize.
+We approximate the field~$\dgf$, or similarly~$\dgS$, using the expansion in basis functions~\eqref{eq:field_expansion} to find